 These are critical storage performance technologies.
 However, as crucial as they are, they've exposed another NVMe performance challenge: the CPU chokepoint in the server or the storage controller.

 The CPU chokepoint

-Moore's Law has slowed, and it turns out there are limits to the doubling of transistors every 18 to 24 months.
+Moore's law has slowed, and it turns out there are limits to the doubling of transistors every 18 to 24 months.
 The latest Intel x86 processors have up to 48 PCIe lanes supporting up to 24 NVMe flash SSDs.
 The latest AMD x86 plug compatible processors have up to 128 PCIe lanes supporting up to 32 NVMe flash SSDs.

 If more NVMe flash SSDs are required, then the supporting hardware gets increasingly complicated.
 It usually means more CPUs, either internal or external ones.
 The storage can be DAS or shared across NVMe-oF.
 Either way, more CPUs, drives, drive drawers, switches, adapters, transceivers and cables will be required.

 The general industry consensus is that scaling capacity and performance using NVMe drives and NVMe-oF just requires more hardware.
 There are some clever systems available with multiple CPUs, large numbers of NVMe drives, NVMe-oF interconnect and high-performance storage in a small footprint.
-Pavilion Data Systems and Vexata are among the vendors offering them.
+Apeiron, E8 Storage, Pavilion Data Systems and Vexata are among the vendors offering them.

 But here's the rub.
 These systems offer quite noticeable diminishing marginal returns.
 The hardware grows much faster than the performance gains.
 This occurs no matter how many CPUs or NVMe flash SSDs are added.
 Eventually, more hardware means a negative return on overall performance.